 If you devise strategies to just decrease your SaaS churn rate, you risk trading off Upgrade MRR for your Downgrade/Cancellation MRR.
 If your downgrade MRR decreases more than your increase in Upgrade MRR, your churn rate still falls, creating a false sense of security.

 Most of the SaaS metrics don’t do well in isolation.
-They don’t show you the entire picture.
-Much like another beloved metric, ARPU.
+They don’t show you the entire picture, much like another beloved metric, Average Revenue Per User (ARPU).
 The SaaS industry has a bit of a love-hate relationship with ARPU because some believe that it’s a vanity metric.
-While others view it as a great benchmarking metric.
+At the same time, others view it as a great benchmarking metric.

 The way you track your ARPU can make or break your business.
-When not tracked in context with its sister metrics like CAC and LTV, ARPU can derail your analytics.
+When not tracked in context with its sister metrics, like Customer Acquisition Cost (CAC) and Customer Lifetime Value (LTV), ARPU can derail your analytics.

-If you’re trying to move upmarket, and attract high-paying customers, it’s working.
+- If you’re trying to move upmarket and attract the high-paying customer base, it’s working.
 The high churn rate needn’t be as alarming.

-However, if you’re focussing on early-stage companies or SMBs, then you need to put out that fire that’s blazing.
+- If you’re focusing on early-stage companies or SMBs, then you need to put out that fire as fast as possible, because it’s blazing.

 This high-volume churn could be due to multiple reasons.
 It could be either because you made a recent pricing change that didn’t go down well with your smaller customers.
-Or, you made a significant UI/UX change in your product that your customers didn’t appreciate.
+Or perhaps you made a significant UI/UX change in your product that your existing customers didn’t immediately appreciate.

 - Grandfathering customers whenever you make a major pricing change.

-Your ARPCS is high, much higher than your ARPU.
+Imagine this: Your ARPCS is high (higher than your ARPU).
 Your churn rate is low.